Dispatcher

 • Database usage.
 Emails are “custom post types”; you can delete them and empty the trash to clean up the database.
 When uninstalled, Mailer removes even its own settings; nothing should be left behind.

-This is a common issue on WP, even with big hosting providers.
+Problematic email delivery is a common issue on WP, even with big hosting providers.
 Start here:

 1. Install WP Mail Logging: it lists all the emails sent by WP

-2. if an email is listed without errors
+2. If an email is listed without errors

-• if you do not use an SMTP plugin, it means your hosting provider is dropping it; contact the provider
+• If you do not use an SMTP plugin, it means your hosting provider is dropping it; contact the provider

-• if you use an SMTP plugin, contact the provider of the SMTP service
+• If you use an SMTP plugin, contact the provider of the SMTP service

 Use a reliable email delivery service